Neil Speirs

 Neil Speirs (born 18 January 1979) is a Scottish international lawn bowler.

 Bowls career

 He competed for Scotland in the men's fours at the 2014 Commonwealth Games where he won a gold medal.

-He had won the gold medal at the 2006 World Cup Singles in Warilla, New South Wales, Australia and in 2015 he won the triples gold medal and fours silver medal at the Atlantic Bowls Championships.
+He had won the gold medal at the 2006 World Cup Singles in Warilla, New South Wales, Australia.
+In 2015, he won the triples gold medal and fours silver medal at the Atlantic Bowls Championships.